1inch/limit-order-protocol/description.md

 ## Order settings

 The `makerTraits` property contains order settings as bit flags and compacted numbers in a `uint256` format.
-The bit flags are listed from highest to lowest bit.
+The bit flags are listed from highest to lowest bit, starting from zero.

 | Option name | Bit position | Description |
 | --- | --- | --- |